rustviz/rustviz-tutorial/src/ownership.md

 ### Binding
 Ownership can be moved when initializing a binding with a variable.

 In the following example, we define a variable `x` that owns a `String` resource.
 Then, we define another variable, `y`, initialized with `x`.
 This causes ownership of the string resource to be moved from `x` to `y`.
+Note that this behavior is different than than the copying behavior for simple types like integers that we discussed in the previous section.

 <div class="flex-container vis_block" style="position:relative; margin-left:-75px; margin-right:-75px; display: flex;">
   <object type="image/svg+xml" class="string_from_move_print code_panel" data="assets/code_examples/string_from_move_print/vis_code.svg"></object>